johnturner4004/Learning_CPP/README.md

   * The first number is the number of rows or arrays in the array.
   * The second is the number of elements or columns in those arrays.
   * Remember this is a count of how many elements there are not their index.
 * To iterate over the array you generally use a nested for loop.
   * Basically a for loop in a for loop.
-  * The first loops theough the rows or arrays of the array.
+  * The first loops through the rows or arrays of the array.
   * The second loops through the columns or elements of those arrays.

+## 18 Pointers

+A pointer references the memory location of a variable.
+This example shows how to use pointers.

+### Things Learned from Pointers

+* Pointers reference the memory location of a variable.
+* To get a pointer, put a & before the variable name.
+* Pointers can be stored in a variable
+  * To declare a pointer variable start with the type of data of the variable if references
+  * Place a *p followed by the name of the variable in camel case.
+  * Then set it equal to the pointer you want to store in it (ex. int *pAge = &Age)
+* To get the memory address just call the pointer variable (ex. pAge)
+* To get the value of the memory at that address dereference the pointer by placing a \* before it (ex. *pAge)